Most Famous Girl names in the US You'll Love (2023)

 1980s:

-2. Jennifer - a Cornish name meaning "white wave."
-It was popularized in the 20th century, particularly in the 1970s and 1980s, by actress Jennifer Aniston and singer Jennifer Lopez.
+Jennifer – A Cornish name meaning ‘white wave’.
+This name was in vogue in the 20th century majorly in the 1970s – 1980s by famous personalities like Jennifer Aniston and Jennifer Lopez.

-4. Ashley - an English name meaning "ash tree meadow."
-It was traditionally a male name, but became more popular for girls in the 1980s and 1990s, in part due to the character Ashley Abbott on the soap opera "The Young and the Restless."
+Ashley: This is an English name meaning ash tree meadow Its traditionally used as a male name, but later on in the 1980s and 1990, it was used for girls, especially after the character of Ashley Abbott on “The Young and the Restless’.

-5. Sarah - a Hebrew name meaning "princess."
-It is a biblical name, borne by the wife of Abraham and mother of Isaac.
+Sarah – a name of Hebrew origin that is of the meaning ‘princess’; is of biblical origin and is associated with the wife of Abraham and the mother of Isaac.

-8. Elizabeth - a Hebrew name meaning "God is my oath."
-It is a biblical name, borne by several prominent figures including the mother of John the Baptist.
+Elizabeth – Hebrew name that translates as ‘God is my oath.’
+It is a biblical name given to many important biblical characters including the woman who was the mother of John the Baptist.

 1990s: